WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+## 2024 10 12

+I think I'm getting this menu and sub sub sub sub menus figured out.
+It's slow and sometimes I think I just want to start building a web app to show something of my work.
+This is so very slow when you can't spend more than ten to fifteen minutes a day on the project.
+I want to say baby steps will eventually get us there.
+However, I think someone is going to pick up the baby and toss it if it doesn't eventually start running and making progress!

+---

 ## 2024 10 03

 I think things are going well.
 I am at a point where I need to build more complicated query menus.
 I am starting with the Spell Tag search menu.
 I want to use the abstract menu and menu options to build a specific ViewSpellByTagMenu class.
 This will first need to grab all the tags that are related to spells ("both" and "spell" tag_type).
 The tag_name and tag_id need to be stored in a dictionary list.
 All the tag names need to be used as the menu_option name for the list of all the menu options.
 Next, a method needs to be built to read the user's number response, recognize it as the name and then records the corresponding tag_id to do the "getAllSpellsByTagsTagId" (name WIP).
 Sounds complicated as stupid goes.
 I need to workshop this to figure out if there is a better way.